Republicans push Akin to quit Senate race over rape comments

 Akin's remarks complicated Republican efforts to capture the four Democratic seats they need ensure a majority in the 100-member Senate.

-U.S. Senator John Cornyn, chairman of the influential committee that raises money for Republican Senate candidates, called Akin's comments "indefensible."
+U.S. Senator John Cornyn, chairman of the influential committee that raises funds for Republican Senate candidates, called Akin's comments "indefensible."

 The committee will withhold $5 million in planned spending on TV advertising in Missouri if Akin does not step aside, a committee official said.